 A quarter of the applicants are of Afghan, Eritrean or Syrian origin, and a similar proportion are under 18 years of age.
 There have also been many more asylum applications from stateless people, with an estimated total of 436,000 people across the European Union.
+Germany continues to be the recipient of the largest number of asylum applications, followed by France, Sweden, Italy and the United Kingdom.
+In the first seven months of 2014, more than 87,000 people arrived in Italy by sea, mainly from Eritrea and the Syrian Arab Republic (Syria).
+In an effort to reduce the risks linked to such journeys, in October 2013 the Italian Government launched the Mare Nostrum operation, which has rescued more than 100,000 people.
+Asylum and protection.
 Fleeing violence, Syrian refugees find new homes in Germany.
 In the past two years, Germany has pledged to admit 30,000 Syrians on humanitarian grounds, a number that is higher than the quotas of the rest of Europe, Australia and Canada combined.

 April 2014 Migration Policy Centre Policy Brief The Mediterranean Sea is the most porous border between Europe and its neighbours and the world’s most dangerous border between countries that are not at war with each other.
 Three facts emerge: sea routes to Europe are anything but new; places of embarkation and disembarkation have changed in relation to controls; and the risk of dying at sea has considerably increased over the last decade.
 Download the full Policy Brief European Union Case Studies The European Union (EU) is leading international humanitarian aid to Syria and neighbouring countries, with over €2 billion distributed in humanitarian aid as of October 2014.